-3.2.5 Wireless system access
+3.2.5 Wireless System Access

-A communications interface between a base station and a floating buy utilizes a wireless Ethernet (802.11b/g/n) connection with up to a 108Mb/s data path.
-The buoy is tethered to the submarine with CAT5e Ethernet cable to a through-hole connection directly into the Ethernet port on the PC.
-This connection allows remote access to SubjuGator's computer, FTP, and simultaneous programmer access for parallel code development and debugging.
+A communications interface between a base station and a floating buoy utilizes a wireless Ethernet (802.11b/g) connection with up to a 108Mb/s data path.
+The buoy is tethered to the submarine with CAT5e Ethernet cable to a Fischer plug directly into the Ethernet port on the PC.
+This connection allows remote access to SubjuGator's computer, file share, and simultaneous programmer access for parallel code development and debugging.
 By viewing the real-time sensor data, we can tune most aspects of the submarine's intelligence and control, including PID coefficients and arbiter modes.
 This communication link is only available when the floating buoy is tethered to the submarine.

-3.3 Navigational sensors
+3.3 Navigational Sensors